puppeteer/puppeteer/docs/api.md

 #### event: 'request'
 - <[HTTPRequest]>

 Emitted when a page issues a request.
-The [request] object is read-only.
+The [HTTPRequest] object is read-only.
 In order to intercept and mutate requests, see `page.setRequestInterception`.

 #### event: 'requestfailed'